 - Men’s Competition Cheaters

 You can run any division/class you choose if your vehicle meets the basic rules and safety standards.
-(We do limit a driver to one studs class and one bare rubber class per day.)
 Most drivers choose to start in the Street division because it is the easiest path to ice race.
 Your vehicle doesn’t need any modifications and you are required to race on the tires you drive to the event on.
 Please see the rule book for more tire specifications.
-For example, in the bare rubber class, if your tires are “unstuddable”, you are not eligible for Street and you can simply move to Pro Street.

 The process to race is fairly simple.
-You must register the morning of the event.
-We recommend being at the lake as early as possible to get through the Registration lines and get practice.
-Our Gang starts operations at 7:30 am and Registration closes at 9 am.
-The first step is to get a Tech. inspection.
+You must register online prior to the weekend of the event (by 5pm on Thursday).
+We recommend being at the lake as early as possible to get through the check in lines before the driver’s meeting.
+Our Gang starts operations at 7:30 am and Check In closes at 8:30 am.
+The first step is to get a Tech inspection.
 An Our Gang Member will check your vehicle and tires to make sure you’re in compliance with our rules and you can race safely.
 Most Street participants easily pass this inspection in less than 5 minutes.
-(Once you’ve had an inspection in 2013, you WILL NOT need another formal inspection).
-Then you take your tech sticker to the Registration trailer.
+(Once you’ve had an inspection for the season, you WILL NOT need another formal inspection).
+Then you take your tech sticker to the Check In trailer.
 You’ll need to fill out a waiver here.
-(Once you’ve filled out a waiver in 2013, you WILL NOT have to fill out another one.)
-Our Treasurer will then take your waiver, registration and Tech fees and have you pick numbers for staging.
-Once you’ve done that, you can practice.
-Practice will open as soon as the tracks have been set up by the Track committee and will remain open until 15 minutes before the Driver’s Meeting.
+(Once you’ve filled out a waiver for the season, you WILL NOT have to fill out another one.)
+Registration will then take your waiver and provide a driver’s number for staging.
 You will need to attend the Driver’s Meeting to hear rules, which tracks will be run and any other important announcements for the day.
 Our Vice President presents the Driver’s Meeting.
 Afterwards, the races will start.

 The order of classes will be announced at the Driver’s Meeting.
 We move from one class to another as they finish, so pay attention for the start of your class.
-Drivers are paired according to the numbers they choose randomnly at Registration.
+Drivers are paired randomly by a computer generated bracket.
 Each pair goes on track and races heads up for the chance to advance.
 Vehicles start on opposite sides of the track in start gates.
 You need to pay attention to the Center Ice Official who will line you up in the start gates.
 Once you are ready, Center Ice will place the flag on the ice, when it lifts, GO!
 The object is to navigate the course and return to your start gate before your opponent.
 You cannot hit pylons or cut the course or you will be disqualified.
-Our Gang Members are placed around the course to watch pylons and determine the winner of each heat.
+Course workers are placed around the course to watch pylons and determine the winner of each heat.
 If you win your heat, you will advance.
-We keep running single eliminations until we have we have an over-all winner.
+We keep running the bracket until we have we have an over-all winner.

 The top 5 in every class will receive prizes and points that accumulate in divisions throughout the season.
 Top top point earner and the runner-up in each class will be recognized at the end of the year banquet.